Joo Won: 2010–2012: Rising popularity and breakthrough

-Joo Won first appeared in the 2010 television drama King of Baking, Kim Takgu as the antagonist to the titular character.
+Joo Won first appeared in the 2010 television drama Bread, Love and Dreams as the antagonist to the titular character.
 King of Baking, Kim Takgu recorded high viewership ratings of over 50%, earning "national drama" status, and Joo shot to fame.

 He went on to star in the KBS2 weekend family drama Ojakgyo Family in 2011, opposite Uee.
 He took home the Best New Actor award at the KBS Drama Awards and Baeksang Arts Awards.
 The same year, Joo made his big-screen debut in the action crime film S.I.U. alongside Uhm Tae-woong.

 However, it was Joo's third small screen project Bridal Mask that truly propelled him to mainstream popularity.
 He portrayed a pro-Japanese Korean police officer by day and a masked vigilante who fights for Korean independence by night.
 For his role in Bridal Mask, Joo Won took home the Excellence award and Popularity award at the 2012 KBS Drama Awards.
 The same year, he starred opposite Park Bo-young in the horror thriller Don't Click, and joined the second season of the popular variety program 2 Days & 1 Night.